Borrowed Bites

 A full list of ingredients for these fourth of July cookies is in the recipe card below, but here are a few noteworthy tips:

 • Flour: Both all-purpose flour and cake flour are used to help create a super tender cookie.
-Don’t substitute the cake flour, it makes a big difference.
-If you don’t have any, use this cake flour substitute method.

 • Oil: Canola or vegetable oil makes a really moist sugar cookie.